maxlluky/Mantikor/README.md

 Mantikor is an Open-Source address-resolution spoofing-Tool.
 The application is written in C# with the use of [SharpPcap](https://github.com/chmorgan/sharppcap) and [PacketNet](https://github.com/chmorgan/packetnet).

 ## My intention
 During my studies to become an IT specialist, I started to get very interested in programming network applications.
 Thereby, I noticed the huge number of possibilities and vulnerabilities in network protocols.
 After a short time, I got familiar with the ARP and NDP protocols.
-It didn’t take me much time to great the project called Mantikor.
+It didn’t take me much time to create the project called Mantikor.
 My intention was to learn more about ARP and NDP spoofing, combined with the idea of building some security mechanism to prevent it.
-To gain more experience, I continued to improve my tool over the time.
-Unfortunately, nothing important has been done about the worst security holes in IP networks for so many years now.
+For this reason I created this project to have a working vulnerability exploitation tool.
+For some years now, mechanisms such as "DAI" have been in place in Enterprise switches to prevent ARP spoofing.
+However, these features are not implemented in most networks.

+## What's the easiest way to prevent spoofing in an Enterprise Network?
+Company networks have an easy way to prevent ARP using the DAI (Dynamic Arp Inspection) feature.
+This can be configured on switches.
+Firewalls can also detect spoofing attacks.

-## What's the easiest way to prevent spoofing?
+## What's the easiest way to prevent spoofing on a PC?
 The easiest solution to prevent ARP and NDP spoofing is to manually (statically) enter the MAC address of the gateway into the arp and ndp-table.

 1. With Windows this can be done quite easily with the Powershell: (Example)